 St Olav Waterway – A pilgrimage across the sea

-In a way, my mini pilgrimage began in England, taking two trains to Gatwick Airport and then flying to Stockholm where I would meet my fellow pilgrim hiker Angeliqa.
-We travelled via sea to Turku in Finland with Viking Line overnight, sleeping onboard the ferry in a small cosy cabin.
-We arrived in Turku bright eyed and bushy tailed, ready to begin our adventure, meet with our fellow pilgrims in Nagu and spend our first night on the beautiful ship Albanus.
+My mini pilgrimage began in England, taking two trains to Gatwick Airport and then flying to Stockholm where I would meet my fellow pilgrim hiker and good friend Angeliqa.
+Together we travelled via sea to Turku in Finland with Viking Line overnight, sleeping onboard the ferry in a small cosy cabin.
+Arriving in Turku bright eyed and bushy tailed, ready to begin our adventure.

-We travelled by bus to Nagu, taking small ferries from island to island until we arrived at the marina.
-Albanus was a sight to behold waiting for us next to the quay.
-We slowly gathered onboard, introducing ourselves and exploring our home for the next few days.
-Below deck we found twenty-one small cabin beds, a kitchen, toilets and dining area.
-Next to Albanus in the harbour, we also found the smaller but just as beautiful sailboat ‘Tjutt Tjutt’, which we would take turns to sail on by day, giving us a chance to test all options for the route.
+We travelled by bus to Nagu, an island in the Turku Archipelago.
+Small ferries transported us from island to island until we arrived at the marina.
+Albanus, a 30 year old two-masted schooner, was a sight to behold waiting for us next to the quay and it was to be our home for the next few days.
+We slowly gathered onboard, introducing ourselves and exploring below the deck.
+To my surprise I found that it housed twenty-one small cabin beds, a kitchen, toilets and dining area.
+Next to Albanus in the harbour, was the more modest but just as beautiful sailboat ‘Tjutt Tjutt’, which we would also travel on during the week, giving us a chance to test both options for the route.

-Living among thirty others onboard a ship, brings some unique challenges to the pilgrim journey; the first of which involves food.
-Cooking for 30 people is a big task, so I wasn’t surprised to find myself washing potatoes on deck with two of my fellow pilgrim sailors before the boat left the harbour.
+Living among thirty others onboard a ship brings some unique challenges to the pilgrim journey; the first of which involves food.
+Cooking for 30 people is a big task, so I wasn’t surprised to find myself washing potatoes on deck with two of my fellow pilgrim sailors not long after boarding.
 Over the next few days we would all play our part in making the ship run smoothly, helping to cook, clean and sail under the expert eyes of our head chef and sailing crew.

 It’s surprising how quickly you fall into a rhythm as a pilgrim, on sea as you do on foot.
 You walk, you eat, you sleep, you make time for encounters as they happen.
 Being on board a ship gives more time to get to know each other, as you are all moving at the same pace and the experience becomes a unified one which you all share in.
 You leave the ship to walk together, board the ship again to sail, eat and sleep together and so the rhythm continues.

-As we arrived back at the ship, we heard sounds of singing in Swedish, laughter and of an accordion being played.
-A wonderful way to end the evening.
+It was difficult to tear myself away from the view, but the promise of another beautiful walk back through the forest helped.
+As we arrived back at the ship, we heard sounds of singing in Swedish, laughter and the jovial sound of an accordion being played.
+It was a wonderful way to end the evening.

 Sottunga to Långnäs to Mariehamn – saying goodbye

-In the morning we attended a short meeting in the church on Sottunga, learning about the history of the island before our walk across it.
-Much of the walk was along the trademark red granite roads of Åland, in beautiful sunshine.
-Stopping along the way to to view a midsommer pole and a potential pilgrim accommodation on the island, complete with shop and hen houses.
+In the morning we attended a short meeting in the church on Sottunga, learning about the history of this island before our walk across it.
+Much of the walk was along the trademark red granite roads of Åland, in beautiful sunshine, stopping along the way to to view a midsommer pole and a potential pilgrim accommodation on the island, complete with shop and hen houses.

-The remaining few of us on board felt the emptiness for the remainder of the journey as the trip was drawing to a close, but made the most of our last leg.
-We landed at Mariehamn in the evening and wandered a little in the city together, resting in a warm pub for a few hours before our last night sleeping on board Albanus.
+Most of our fellow pilgrims disembarked at Långnäs before we continued on to Mariehamn.
+The remaining few of us on board felt the emptiness for the remainder of the journey as the trip was drawing to a close.
+We landed at Mariehamn in the evening and wandered a little in the city together, resting in a warm pub for a few hours before our last night sleeping on board Albanus in the harbour.

 Pilgrim Sailing vs Pilgrim Hiking

 Having spent thirty days along a pilgrim trail last summer, I was unsure of how a pilgrimage that was partially via boat would alter the pilgrim experience.
 Especially when many of us think of pilgrim trails as long, possibly arduous walks, not relaxing moments on board beautiful ships.
-It is important to remember that this experience was only a taster of the full route and we experienced it from a test perspective, but the key things I remember from walking a pilgrim trail were still there.
+It is important to remember that this experience was only a taster of the full route and we experienced just a few travel options from a test perspective, but the key things I remember from walking a pilgrim trail were still there.